neeha120/2k-Algo/README.md

-2k algorithm
-It takes two keys to encrypt the plaintext.
-Block cipher
+2k algorithm:A block cipher which takes 2 keys for encryption